briankwest/roomservice/README.md

             "description": "List of SKU strings to add to the order."
           }
         },
-        "required": ["phone", "skus"]
+        "required": ["room", "skus"]
       }
     },
     {
       "name": "delete_items",
-      "description": "Removes items from the customer's order based on the provided SKUs and phone number.", "parameters": {
+      "description": "Removes items from the customer's order based on the provided SKUs and room number.", "parameters": {
         "type": "object",
         "properties": {
-          "phone": {
+          "room": {
             "type": "string",
-            "description": "Customer's phone number used as the order key."
+            "description": "Customer's room number used as the order key."
           },
           "skus": {
             "type": "array",